ivanceras/balisong/Progress.md

 * Created a 2 separate implementation for setting the path and setting the leaf

 ##April 14, 2015
-*Made non-recursive funtions in voxtree, this is for easily creating a version for OpenCL.
+*Made non-recursive functions in voxtree, this is for easily creating a version for OpenCL.

+##April 22,2015
+*Refactored Voxtree into Traits, with 2 concrete classes Voxtree and Voxbit *Voxbit is just a path structure bitsets which constains only bitset and the childrent bitsets, this is a hope for minimizing memory usage
+*Reduced 6.4 GB to 5.3 GB by using Voxbit